 Once you've selected the slab(s) for your kitchen design, we will need to schedule a site visit to template your new countertops.
 This will ensure that we have all the measurements we need to fabricate your stone exactly right.
 Once your materials are fabricated, we can coordinate with you to schedule the installation of your beautiful new stone.

-Specifically, when you work with CT Stone on your kitchen design project, you'll enjoy:
+Specifically, when you work with Connecticut Stone on your kitchen design project, you'll enjoy:

 Because we can fabricate and install, we can assist you through every step of the process.